Examples of projects involving the Trust

 This 2-page summary explains the huge project benefits for glacier protection, the environment and the local economy in this part of Tanzania.
 The Sustainability Trust has established a partnership with local Tanzanian Rotary Clubs and the UK development charity ‘Sustainable Global Gardens’ to implement a major tree-planting & forest restoration project in Kilimanjaro Region.
 We appeal for your Club’s support.
 Our target is to raise £4,000 = US $6,000.

-Click here to download the summary project report.
+Click here for details and project report.

 Your Club can help create a massive movement for change by making Climate Week happen where you are.
 Get your Rotary Club to organise an event or encourage other community groups and/or local schools to run an event during Climate Week – March 12-18 2012.
 Pick up LOTS OF GOOD IDEAS from this Sustainability Trust website!